Monday, June 30, 2025

 I remember that weeks, maybe months, after the blood in the urine, my brother the doctor told me that weeks, maybe months, before the blood in the urine, my dad had told him he’d lost some weight.
 My brother had told him not to worry about it.
 Weight fluctuates.

 I remember my brother the doctor feeling guilty about not paying closer attention to our dad’s weight loss.
-He thought, and maybe still thinks, that if he’d told my dad to go to see someone immediately, things may have gone a different direction.
+He thought, and maybe still thinks, that if he’d told my dad to go see someone immediately, things may have gone a different direction.

 I remember feeling optimistic when it started.
 There were a few spots on the kidney but no signs it had spread.
 My dad was strong.
-He worked out six days a a week, skied more than twenty times a year, and ate one square of chocolate every night for dessert.
+He worked out six days a week, skied more than twenty times a year, and ate one square of chocolate every night for dessert.

 I remember still feeling optimistic even after one of the MRIs showed spots in his chest.
-I remember there being discussions about chemotherapy and immunotherapy, and I was confident that my stubborn 78-year-old dad would beat it.
+I remember discussions about chemotherapy and immunotherapy, and I was confident that my stubborn 78-year-old dad would beat it.

 I remember feeling less optimistic after a conversation with my brother the doctor.
 He said the goal was not to beat the cancer; it was to give my dad two or three more years.